 Terrific Kids is a characterbuilding program that recognizes students for modifying their behavior.
 The program encourages kids to become the best version of themselves.

-Participants determine what being terrific means to them, then develop their own goals and use peer mentoring to hold themselves accountable for the actions they take each week.
+Participants determine what being terrific means to them, then develop their own goals and use peer mentoring to hold themselves accountable.

-kiwaniskids.org/terrific-kids/
+k-kids.org/terrific-kids